- North America

 The peak travel season for Indonesia is during the summer months of July and August when Europeans are on summer vacation.
 This is the peak time for hotel prices, crowds, and temperatures.
 July and August are the hottest and most humid months of the year.

 The sheer size of the country means that each region is slightly different, so choosing a time to travel will depend on the island.
 The dry season for Bali, Lombok, and Komodo National Park is April through September.
 The islands of Maluku and Papua have their dry season from October to April.

 Generally, the best time to visit Indonesia is in March-May, when crowds are fewer and temperatures are lower.
 This is the end of the rainy season, so waterfalls are at their peak, wildlife is abundant, and flowers are blooming.
-This season is perfect for hiking, biking, surfing, diving, and exploring the cities.
+This season is perfect for hiking, biking, diving, exploring the cities and surfing in Indonesia.

 Indonesia is the trip of a lifetime and will give you memories to last a lifetime.
 But before you jump on the plane, take a minute to consider a few logistical details including your passport, vaccinations, and currency.